kasko/docs/source/products/Roland/getsafe/rest-api.rst

 Convert offer to policy (payment)
 ---------------------------------

-To create policy you should convert offer.
-In other words - make payment for offer.
+To create a policy you should convert offer to policy.
+In other words - make payment for the offer.
 This can be done by making following request:

 .. csv-table::